About the Orchestra

 ÓDZ (DOÓ) was founded in 1993 by Domonkos Héja and his musician friends.
 At that time, most of them, including the conductor, were students at Bartók Béla Conservatory of Music.
 As a result of conscious and meticulous professional workshops and regular performances, the orchestra became a renowned actor in Hungarian music scene.
 In 2001, the orchestra was granted the title of National Youth Orchestra and could have it for three years.
 In the subsequent years, the orchestra had several of the best Hungarian an international conductors as guest performers, including Ken-Ichiro, Yuriy Simonov, José Cura, Rico Saccani and Sir Neville Marriner.
 2013 was an important turning point in the orchestra’s career, when Máté Hámori took over the art direction and provided a new image and strategy to the orchestra.
 The orchestra’s youth program started, the number of our concerts raised and its professional judgement improved considerably.

-Though our orchestra has a past of more than twenty years, it still is one of the most youthful professional orchestras nationwide.
+Our orchestra has a past of more than twenty five years, though it is still one of the most youthful professional orchestras nationwide.
 We would always take a fresh look at the often stereotyped forms of classical music.
 We strive to let in our audience on the mystery of music amidst a novel and informal framework again and again.
-This is the purpose of the three-part portrays on composers, exclusive gastro concerts and initiation performances in gymnasiums.
+This is the purpose of the three-part portrays on composers and performances in gymnasiums.

 We pay particular attention to the musical initiation of children: each year our orchestra stages a series of concerts in primary schools around all Budapest where our musicians make it possible for thousands of children to meet classical music.
 (Music… is what I want!)